jgorset/fandjango/README.md

 * Django (http://github.com/django/django)

+## Getting started

+You may find a sample application and a walkthrough to replicate it at the [Fandjango Example](https://github.com/jgorset/fandjango-example) repository.

 ## Usage

 Fandjango parses the signed request provided to Facebook canvas applications and automatically saves users that